 When I searched with the first string, here were my results:

 Next, I clicked on the 5th result, because getting a link on their resources page might be easier:

 Next, let’s check for broken links.
 Just copy the exact URL and paste it into small seo site tools:

-From the screenshot above, you can see that you’ve got 2 opportunities to get a link from the resources page.
+From the screenshot above, you can see that you’ve got a couple opportunities to get a link from the resources page.

 Step #3: Launch an outreach campaign.
 Contact the blog owners and notify them about the dead link.
 You can use this email template:

 Focus on building authority links in a natural way.
-Apart from the above link building strategy, you should also leverage targeted guest blogging.
-Also, repurpose your content and distribute it at other platforms like docstoc, scribd.com, Slideshare.net and so on.
+Apart from the above link building strategy, you can leverage targeted guest blogging.
+Also, repurpose your content and distribute it on other platforms like docstoc, scribd.com, Slideshare.net and so on.

 Maybe you’ve been working hard, but haven’t been actively promoting your blog posts.
 I think you should give it a try.
 That’s why it’s called “content marketing” and not just “content.”
 Start working smarter, not harder.

-A renowned blogger once said that if you want to gain huge traction with your blog posts, spend 20% of your time writing and 80% marketing and promoting.
+A renowned blogger once said that if you want to gain huge traction with your blog posts, spend 20% of your time writing and 80% marketing and promoting your writing.